nonoumasy/LA-Crime-2010-2019/README.md

 |Pacific       | 100906
 |Southeast     | 100288

-Where was there less crime?
+Where region was there less crime?
 ---
 |Region|Count
 |---|---: